Celebrating Chinese New Year In a Multicultural Family

 Most people begin to put up the decorations like Spring Couplets on New Year’s Eve as well, which expresses happiness and hope for the coming year.
 The couplets vary in content and style and can be poetic and calligraphic art.

 Later that afternoon, family members will start to arrive at their parents’ home to join the reunion dinner.
-Reunion dinner is one of the significant events during the Chinese New Year.
+Reunion dinner is one of the significant events during the New Year.
 Many people have gone through traffic and travel for a long distance to make it for this dinner.

-Besides a table of delicious food prepared by the mother, the family spends quality time watching Chinese New Year TV show, playing card games or mahjong.
+Besides a table of delicious food prepared by the mother, the family spends quality time watching New Year TV show, playing card games or mahjong.
 One of the major activities is the elderly will begin to hand out a red envelope enclosed with lucky money to the junior family members, blessing them for a good year to come.

 Chinese New Year Celebration